Emily Bronte was the second eldest of the Victorian sisters who wrote novels and is famous for “Wuthering Heights”

 1845: Branwell suggests to his sisters that novel writing is a profitable business.
 (October) Charlotte stumbles across her poems much to her annoyance but convinces her that they should publish some poems together.

-1846: (May) “Poems by Currer, Ellis and Acton Bell” (The sister’s pseudonyms) published with the family paying the costs.
-(July) “Wuthering Heights” is finished and is sent to several publishers along with Anne’s “Agnes Grey” and Charlotte’s “The Professor”.
+1846: “Poems by Currer, Ellis and Acton Bell” (The sister’s pseudonyms) published in May with the family paying the costs.
+“Wuthering Heights” is finished during July and is sent to several publishers along with Anne’s “Agnes Grey” and Charlotte’s “The Professor”.

 1848: The literary world, including their publisher, think that the three “Bells” are in fact the same author.
 Anne publishes the “Tenant of Wildfell Hall”.
 Emily withdraws from life.
-(24th September) Death of brother Branwell from Consumption.
-(October 1st) Emily leaves the Parsonage for the last time to attend Branwell’s funeral and catches a severe cold which becomes an inflammation of the lungs.
+Death of her brother Branwell from consumption on 24th September.
+Emily leaves the Parsonage on 1st October for the last time to attend Branwell’s funeral and catches a severe cold which becomes an inflammation of the lungs.

 (1850): “Wuthering Heights” is re-issued with some of Emily’s poems and an introduction by Charlotte.